Last Updated on September 19, 2022 by Quantified Trading

 Put-Call ratio strategies

-There are infinite ways to use the Put-Call ratio, only your imagination puts a stop to your possibilities.
+There are infinite ways to use the Put-Call ratio to make a trading strategy, only your imagination puts a stop to your possibilities.
 Below we list a few methods that can be employed:

 - In 1993 the famous technician John Bollinger, the inventor of Bollinger Bands, suggested the following buy signal: when the daily put volume was twice the ten-day moving average.
 We have not backtested this strategy after 1993, but Bollinger presented some nice backtests in the magazine, and the results are later confirmed in 1998 in Gary Smith’s Trading For A Living.